jasky1640/AI-Related/W2/W2_Jiaqi Yang.md

 > 2. Gradient ascent search is prone to local optima just like hill climbing.
 Describe how
 > you might adapt simulated annealing to gradient ascent search to reduce this
 > problem.
 Could the gradient be considered a heuristic?
 Explain.
-(10 points)

 ###### Gradient Ascent Search